RDI2/elf1-user-manual/running_a_job.md

 # Running A Job

-This section explains how to run a job by showing an example from making a mpi program to executing it on SLURM compute nodes.
+This section explains how to run a job on by showing an example from making a mpi program to executing it on SLURM compute nodes.

 ### Write your first mpi program "Hello World!"